xgirma/angular-tour-of-heroes/README.md

   }
 }
 ```
-Below is the script you need to run the application in the background, run your unit- and e2e-tests in headless Chrome using Travis-ci.
+Below is the script you need to run the application in the background, run your unit- and e2e-tests in headless Chrome using Travis-ci.If you want Travis-ci also make the Continous Deplymen (CD) add the `deploy` script as documented [here](https://docs.travis-ci.com/user/deployment/pages/) and your github token in the build configuration parameters.

 #### .travis.yml
 ```yaml